The team are heading off on their next adventure on tomorrow...

 He runs Adventurous Experiences, an adventure sports centre: sea kayaking, coasteering and unforgettable experiences in the Isle of Man.

-His brother Kelvin runs a fishing tackle shop - Kelvin’s Tackle, and guides kayak fishing trips.
-Keirron also enjoys rock climbing, mountaineering, expeditions of any description, woodturning and Judo.
+Keirron also enjoys rock climbing, winter missions, expeditions of any description, woodturning and Judo.